 The compounding cost of high attrition

 Attrition is a compounding cost, not a flat one.
-A program running at 50 percent annualized attrition does not absorb a 50 percent cost penalty once; it absorbs it every year, and each replacement cycle drags the floor's average tenure down, which drags conversion down, which drags the program's margin down.
+A floor that turns over half its seats in a year does not absorb that penalty once; it absorbs it every year, and each replacement cycle drags the floor's average tenure down, which drags conversion down, which drags the program's margin down.

 And that is just the recruit-screen-train-ramp cost.
 The downstream consequences are larger:

-- Ramp time on conversion.
-A fresh agent in regulated outbound work runs at 50 to 70 percent of tenured-agent conversion for the first 60 to 90 days.
+• Ramp time on conversion.
+We see fresh agents in regulated outbound work run at roughly 50 to 70 percent of tenured-agent conversion for the first 60 to 90 days.
+That band is a Call Force Global estimate from our own floors, not a published benchmark.
 Every separation drops conversion across the cohort while ramp completes.

 The Caribbean attrition delta is the real Caribbean savings

-Here is the headline insight the per-hour rate hides.
-The apparent Caribbean premium over far-offshore voice is something in the order of 6 US dollars per hour on the unloaded rate.
+Here is the insight the per-hour rate hides.
+The apparent Caribbean premium over far-offshore voice is something in the order of 6 US dollars per hour on the unloaded rate, which is a Call Force Global estimate from the rate cards we have seen rather than a published benchmark.
 For a 20-seat program at 40 hours per week and 50 weeks per year, that is 240,000 US dollars in nominal premium.

-This is why senior procurement teams who have run both programs already know the answer.
-The headline 6 dollar Caribbean premium is not a premium on a TCO basis.
-It is the price of buying out of a 50 percent annualized churn problem that the per-hour quote refuses to name.
+This is why senior procurement teams who have run both programs tend to reach the same conclusion.
+On a TCO basis the headline 6 dollar Caribbean premium is not really a premium.
+It is the price of buying out of a churn problem that the per-hour quote refuses to name.

 Verticals that live or die on agent tenure

 The Caribbean attrition delta matters more in some verticals than others.
-For unregulated outbound (cold lead-gen, low-stakes appointment setting), a 50 percent annualized floor will still produce volume even if conversion suffers.
+For unregulated outbound (cold lead-gen, low-stakes appointment setting), a high-churn floor will still produce volume even if conversion suffers.
 For regulated outbound where the same agent talks to the same buyer multiple times, tenure is the program.
 Three verticals where the delta is most load-bearing in 2026:

 Medicare AEP front-end work